Philosophy of STAC

-STAC complements the Cloud Optimized GeoTIFF (COG), which is the most fundamental building block of the Cloud Native Geospatial world, enabling platforms to stream information between one another.
-But COG’s by themselves don’t have enough information to be crawled and indexed in any meaningful way without some other structure providing links and additional information.
+STAC complements the idea of Cloud Native Native Geospatial, an example of which is the Cloud Optimized GeoTIFF (COG).
+However COG’s by themselves don’t have enough information to be crawled and indexed in any meaningful way without some other structure providing links and additional information.

 Pairing a COG with a STAC Item provides all the additional metadata to make it useful, and the link structure of the Catalog ensures that search engines will be able to crawl it.
 By using HTML to render STAC Items, every COG can have an online location that users can interact with and can discover via search engines.
 Though COG is the ideal pair for a STAC Item, STAC can be used with any format - the only requirement is that it is an asset that can be downloaded.
 Our goal is to enable legacy data to be more easily exposed on the cloud, and to also provide a stable wrapper that can work with any new cloud native format.

 Simply putting data on the cloud is not sufficient — it must be discoverable and useable.
 STAC offers a simple and reliable way to make data more accessible.

 Tracking Provenance Across Catalogs